Clicky

 It was also only recently that Kawasaki even came back with a stand-up model and not only that, brought the first 4-stroke stand-up.

-My general recommendation is to go with the sit-down watercraft.
+My general recommendation is to go with the sit-down.
 The people wanting the stand-ups are already in the sport and won’t need me to tell them to get one.

 You’ll find a sit-down better all around, especially for families.
 You can carry more cargo and pull tubes where a stand-up can’t do either.

-You’ll also find it easier to resale your used sit down jet ski than to sell a used stand-up.
+You’ll also find it easier to resale your used sit down than to sell a used stand-up.
+(Just play around with my used price calculator to understand the difference)

-Unless you race them or want the thrill of a stand-up jet ski, there is no good reason to get one.
-The sit-down watercraft have won the battle in the end.
+Unless you race them or want the thrill of a stand-up, there is no good reason to get one.
+The sit-downs have won the battle in the end.

 Yes, but only if you have never ridden one before.